martincostello/blog/source/2023-10-13-upgrading-to-dotnet-8-part-5-preview-7-and-rc-1-2.md

 <img class="img-fluid mx-auto d-block" src="https://cdn.martincostello.com/blog_jsonserializeroptions-too-slow.png" alt="A graph showing the performance impact of the bad change" title="A graph showing the performance impact of the bad change">

+Spot where the code change got deployed... 🕵️

 While in this case the analyzer may not have helped as it was an issue with the dependency injection configuration, it's good to know that investment has been made to help avoid developers cause the same problem in different scenarios.

 #### NETSDK1212

 The trim analyzer for AOT has been present in the .NET SDK for a while, but what I didn't realise is that it isn't supported for use on projects that don't target at least .NET 6.
-A new analzser warning, NETSDK1212, was added to warn about this.
+A new analyzer warning, NETSDK1212, was added to warn about this.
 This is easy to fix if you have a project doing multi-targeting (such as [Polly][polly]) by adding a condition to project files where the analyzer is enabled, like so: